The Human Tissue Scotland Act 2006

 - the purposes of the Anatomy Act 1984 as amended for Scotland by the 2006 Act.

-The 2006 Act is based on the principle of ‘authorisation’, an expression which is intended to convey that people have the right to express, during their lifetime, their wishes about what should happen to their bodies after death, in the expectation that those wishes will be respected.
-It is a positive concept, representing a positive attitude to the issue, and replaces the 'lack of objection' approach embodied in the Human Tissue Act 1961, which the 2006 Act repeals for Scotland.
+The 2006 Act is based on the principle of ‘authorisation’, an expression which is intended to convey that people have the right to express, during their lifetime, their decisions about what should happen to their bodies after death, in the expectation that those decisions will be respected.

 Authorisation equates to the principle of 'consent' on which the Human Tissue Act 2004 is based.
 The equivalence of the two principles is an essential part of the continuation of the arrangements for sharing organs and tissue across the UK in order to obtain the best outcomes for recipients.